This page describes all the tables and views contained in the DB file.

 start_stats

-At the end of the day start_date, the balances of all internal accounts which has a balance greater than \(0\), as well as the market values measured in standard asset calculated according to the price of the day, as well as the percentage of each account’s value to the total value.
+At the end of the day start_date, the balances of all internal accounts which has a balance greater than \(0\), as well as the market values measured in standard asset calculated according to each balance multiplied by the unit price of the day, as well as the percentage of each account’s market value to the total value (i.e. the sum of all accounts’ market values).

 Fields